jaeyk/tidytweetjson/README.md

 **1. Tidying a Tweet JSON file**

 Most social science researchers have only worked with clearly structured data (e.g., spreadsheets).
-If one downloads Tweets from [the Twitter API](https://developer.twitter.com/en), these Tweets were stored in a semi-structured file format called JSON (JaveScript Object Notation).
+If one downloads tweets from [the Twitter API](https://developer.twitter.com/en), these tweets were stored in a semi-structured file format called JSON (JaveScript Object Notation).
 In simple terms, it has some structure but does not resemble a spreadsheet.
 With `tidytweetjson`, one does not need to understand a JSON file structure. **The package helps you to get a tidy data from a Tweet JSON file simply and quickly.**

 **2. Tidying multiple Tweet JSON files**